locomote/gusteau/README.md

 Some of the features include:

-* YAML for readable infrastructure configuration
+* YAML for readable, flexible infrastructure configuration
 * Usage of a single SSH connection to stream compressed files and commands
 * Support for normal Chef CLI flags:
   * `-W` or `--why-run` (dry run mode)